 Pancreatoscopy is effective and well tolerated in patients with difficult to manage stone disease, strictures and possible malignant ductal pathology, facilitating both diagnosis and therapy, according to a recent study.

-New drug applications approved by US FDA as of 1 - 15 August 2017 which includes New Molecular Entities (NMEs) and new biologics.
+New drug applications approved by US FDA as of 1 - 15 October 2017 which includes New Molecular Entities (NMEs) and new biologics.
 It does not include Tentative Approvals.
 Supplemental approvals may have occurred since the original approval date.

 In pregnant women, adherence to recommended dietary intake of fat and fibre is associated with a more beneficial and richer gut microbiota which, in turn, decreases levels of the inflammation marker glycoprotein acetylation (GlycA), a study has shown.

 Bisphosphonates have proven antifracture efficacy and remain to be the cornerstone of osteoporosis treatment.
 However, a drug holiday is of particular importance with bisphosphonates due to some signals with long-term use of the drug, including rare incidence of atypical femoral fracture (AFF) and osteonecrosis of the jaw (ONJ), says a leading endocrinologist at AFOS 2017.